sandykaur2008/Travel-Site/README.md

 # My Travels
 This project is called "My Travels" and the aim is to practice using what I've learned so far in my journey to become a developer - HTML (including responsive images with the help of Grunt and GraphicsMagick), CSS (using Sass and Simple Grid), and Python (using Flask).
 This is a blog with entries on countries I have visited.
+It is deloyed with Heroku at https://sandystravels.herokuapp.com/.

 # Getting Started
 This isn't meant to be a project for collaboration - more like a way for me to log my frustrations as I go through the process.